Short rank-metric codes and scattered subspaces: Construction of a class of systems, odd

 \item [-] if $p$ is odd, \begin{itemize} \item [$a)$] for $p=3$, for any $\gamma \in \F^*_q$, $G_6(\gamma)=\frac{\gamma^3+\gamma^2+1}{\gamma^3}$ and, as before, since its numerator is an irreducible polynomial over $\F_3$, $G_6(\gamma) \not = 0$ for any $q=3^e$ and $3\nmid e$. \item [$b)$] for $p=5$, for any $\gamma \in \F^*_q$, $G_6(\gamma)=\frac{\gamma^3+\gamma+4}{\gamma^3}$ and, as before, since its numerator is an irreducible polynomial over $\F_5$, $G_6(\gamma) \not = 0$ for any $q=5^e$ and $3\nmid e$. \item [$c)$] for $p=7$, $G_6(\gamma)=\frac{(\gamma+3)^3}{\gamma^3}$, so by Proposition \ref{numberroots}, Condition $iii)$ in \ref{MainTheorem} is not satisfied. \item [$d)$] for $p>7$, applying the transformation $\gamma \mapsto \gamma+\frac{5}{3}$ to the equation $\gamma^3-5\gamma^2+6\gamma-1=0$, one gets

-By \cite[Theorem 3]{Dickson1906}, this is irreducible over $\F_q$ and so it has not roots in $\fq$ if and only if $7/18(1/3+\sqrt{-3})$ is not a cube in $\F_q(\sqrt{-3})$. \end{itemize} \end{itemize} Finally for sake of completeness, we collect all the results of this Subsection in the following theorem. \begin{theorem} Let $V=\mathbb{F}^3_{q^7}$, $q=p^e$ and let
+By \cite[Theorem 3]{Dickson1906}, this is irreducible over $\F_q$ and so it has no roots in $\fq$ if and only if $\frac{7}{18} \cdot (\frac1{3}+\sqrt{-3})$ is not a cube in $\F_q(\sqrt{-3})$. \end{itemize} \end{itemize} Finally for sake of completeness, we collect all the results of this Subsection in the following theorem. \begin{theorem} Let $q=p^e$ and

-where $\sigma: x \in \F_{q^5} \longrightarrow x^{q^s} \in \F_{q^5}$, $s \in \{1,\ldots,6\}$.
-Then, \begin{itemize} \item [-] for $p=2,3,5$, $\mathcal{U}_\sigma$ is scattered if $3 \nmid e$. \item [-] for $p>7$, $\cU_\sigma$ is scattered if $7/18(1/3+\sqrt{-3})$ is not a cube in $\F_q(\sqrt{-3})$. \end{itemize}
+where $\sigma: x \in \F_{q^7} \longrightarrow x^{q^s} \in \F_{q^7}$, $s \in \{1,\ldots,6\}$.
+Then, \begin{itemize} \item [-] for $p=2,3,5$, $\mathcal{U}_\sigma$ is scattered if $3 \nmid e$. \item [-] for $p>7$, $\cU_\sigma$ is scattered if $\frac{7}{18} \cdot (\frac1{3}+\sqrt{-3})$ is not a cube in $\F_q(\sqrt{-3})$. \end{itemize}

 \end{theorem}